Energiewende: Post-2022

-Following the 2022 Russian invasion of Ukraine, Germany announced they would re-open 10 GW of coal power to allegedly "conserve natural gas" following the shortage in Europe.
+Following the 2022 Russian invasion of Ukraine, Germany announced it would re-open 10 GW of coal power to allegedly "conserve natural gas" following the shortage in Europe.
 This led to a subsequent criticism of Energiewende's strategy, and how this impacted different countries in Europe.
-Michael Kretschmer (CDU) declared the Energiewende to be a failure, highlighting that renewable generation is insufficient and baseload capabilities have reached its limits.
+Michael Kretschmer (CDU) declared the Energiewende to be a failure, highlighting that renewable generation is insufficient and baseload capabilities have reached their limits.
 He called for nuclear power phase-out to be cancelled and remaining reactors restarted, until a new feasible strategy is created.

 From February 2022, there was a heated debate about pausing the nuclear phase-out and restarting still operational reactors in order to better cope with the energy crisis caused by the Russian invasion of Ukraine.
 In August 2022, German counter-intelligence started an investigation into two high-ranked officials at German ministry of energy suspected of representing interests of Russia.

 In October 2022, Germany ministry of energy approved extension of RWE brown coal open pit mine in Lutzerath, claiming it is "necessary for energy security".
 In October 2022, the Government also declared the operational nuclear power plants will not be shut down by end of 2022, but will instead operate until 15 April to help cope with the electricity demand through the winter.

 The Isar Nuclear Power Plant was taken out of service on 15 April 2023.

-In 2023, the Government declared its plans to remove a key clause from the law that binds all ministries to reduce carbon emissions within their area of responsibility.
+In 2023, the Government declared its plans to remove a key clause from the law that binds all ministries to reduce carbon emissions within their areas of responsibility.
 The binding target will be the overall 2030 emissions reduction target.
 The largest emissions source in Germany is its electricity production, and in that sector, emissions have roughly halved from its peak in 2007 until 2023.
 2020 already saw a similar decline as 2023, as electricity demand dropped massively due to COVID-19 lockdowns, leading to an annual average intensity of German electricity production of 364 gCO_{2}/kWh (2023: 380 gCO_{2}/kWh).
-In 2022, the cut-off from Russian gas lead to a brief restarting of coal power plants, meaning the share of coal in electricity production increased from 24% in 2020 to 32% in 2022, before going down to 27% in 2023.
+In 2022, the cut-off from Russian gas led to a brief restarting of coal power plants, meaning the share of coal in electricity production increased from 24% in 2020 to 32% in 2022, before going down to 27% in 2023.